LuuBluum/LuuBluum.github.io/content/posts/post1rustvulkan.md

 ```

 Now, all we have is a `new()` to create the app and `run()` to execute.
 Cleanup is implicit (at least so far), and any initialization happens when we create the object in the first place.
 Everything builds fine now!
 All the fires are out!
 There will surely be no more fires the moment we start touching Vulkan stuff!

+And yes, we lost the error handling setup that we were going for before; we'll have to work out all of that again later.